shivanshuSIB/Banking-System/README.md

 ### Money as int64 (smallest currency unit)
 Floating-point arithmetic introduces rounding errors (`0.1 + 0.2 != 0.3`).
 By storing everything as integers in the smallest currency unit (paise for INR, cents for USD), arithmetic is exact.
 The API accepts and returns these integer values; the client is responsible for display formatting.

-### Denormalized balance on accounts
-The `accounts.balance` column is redundant -- it could always be recomputed from `SUM(journal_entries.amount)`.
-However, keeping it denormalized means reads are O(1) instead of scanning the journal.
-The balance is always updated in the same DB transaction as the journal entries, so consistency is guaranteed.

 ### failTransaction uses a separate connection
 When an operation fails, the main transaction must be rolled back before the audit write: otherwise the uncommitted PENDING row blocks the audit `INSERT` on another connection and can deadlock.
 After `Rollback`, `failTransaction` opens a **new** database transaction to insert the FAILED row so every attempt is logged.